 How Much Iron Does A Growing Child Need?

 The recommended amount of iron is 11 mg for infants from 7 months to 1 year and 7 mg for toddlers from 1 to 3 years.
 On birth, babies are born with iron that is stored in their bodies.
 However, to continue growth and development at a steady pace, babies need additional iron which must be supplied to them through their diet

 What Are The Symptoms Of Iron Deficiency In Toddlers?

 While iron deficiency does not have many symptoms, mild cases can be spotted when your toddler is easily tired or unable to focus or listless.
 Mild and more severe cases can also result is a pale, out-of-breath toddler whose immunity is much lower than usual.
-In order to confirm it, a blood test would be required.
-Symptoms for more severe cases also include difficulties maintaining body temperature and pica, unusual cravings for dirt, chalk, ice etc.
+To confirm it, a blood test would be required.
+Symptoms for more severe cases also include difficulties maintaining body temperature and pica, unusual cravings for dirt, chalk, ice, etc.

 Is My Baby At A Risk Of Iron Deficiency?

 Infants and toddlers can at risk of developing iron deficiency due to: